How to Use Geneanet

 The resources listed next on the top menu under “Projects” are also found in these other searches, but it can be useful to drill down here to explore cemeteries, heraldry, war memorials and even postcards.
 These “projects” are collaborative efforts contributed by Geneanet members.

 Finally, you can also explore the Geneanet Community Trees Index via Ancestry.com.
-This index contains over 1.5 million family trees from Geneanet, condensed into one convenient and searchable database.
+This index contains millions of family trees from Geneanet, condensed into one convenient and searchable database.
 You can find invaluable information from this index, including important dates like birth, death and marriage, places of death, birth and burial, family members and so much more.

 For the most accurate results, you will want to employ a few specific search strategies.
 First, because all of the records are in French, you will need to use French names and places to search.
 You might also consider keeping a translation tool at your disposal so that you can quickly translate unfamiliar words as you browse records.
 You should also bear in mind, per Ancestry’s own disclaimer, location names may have changed over the course of many years.
 As a result, you may discover a relative but find that the location differs from information that you already have on hand.
 Be sure to check old maps to verify any geographic changes.
 Also, try searching women ancestors both by their maiden names and their married names, as this may yield more results.